mariadb-corporation/mariadb-connector-python/doc/source/pool.rst

        In case that pool doesn't have a free slot or is not configured a PoolError exception will be raised.

+    .. versionadded:: 1.0.1
+    .. method:: close()

+       Closes the pool and all connection inside the pool.

     .. method:: get_connection()

        Returns a connection from the connection pool or raises a PoolError if no